hystax/optscale_arcee/README.md

 ```

 ## Logging datasets
-To log dataset, use the dataset method with the following parameter:
+To log a dataset, use the dataset method with the following parameter:
 - path (str): the path of the dataset.
 ```
 arcee.dataset("dataset_path")